(We're cool!) (Me, too!) Season 4

 - Nothing Is the Same Anymore: Subverted.
 Season 1's finale ends with George, Harold, and Mr. Krupp kicked out of Jerome Horwitz Elementary, seemingly making season 2 take place outside of the school...And when season 2 starts, George and Harold's expulsion is reverted as their expulsion was deemed unlawful and Mr. Krupp quickly got rehired, albeit as vice principal.

-- Overly Long Title: Used once an episode.
+- Overly Long Title: Used once an episode and boy, are they a mouthful.

-- Painful Rhyme: The opening of the first two seasons rhymes "too" and "to".
+- Painful Rhyme: The opening of the first two seasons rhymes "too" and "to" and both sound the same as they're homophones.
+The third season uses "too" to rhyme with "too" in its theme song as well.

 - Paint Ball Episode: Season 3 The Cunning Combat of the Covert Camoflush revolves Mr. Rees younger brother Major Messy coming to camp for a free paintball game, and eventually becoming the Monster of the Week and turning the campers into his rebellious, rule-hating minions.